-In a previous post I introduced my IKEA Arcade Table which is based on a Raspberry Pi 3 running RetroPie.
+In a previous post I introduced my Raspberry Pi arcade table built with an IKEA table and a Raspberry Pi 3 running RetroPie.
 I’m sure people might be interested in how I made it so I’ll go into a little bit more detail here.

 How I approached this project was heavily influenced by my own abilities, what tools I had available and what parts I was able to obtain or buy.
 For these reasons other people’s arcade table projects will look different.
 Hopefully this article will at least act as some inspiration for others even if it is not copied exactly.